Sakshi Shinghal

 Rico Zong

-Fourth year BCB student.
-Project in Provart’s lab is to developing a web-based protein-ligand docking application on BAR-API and study the best tool for mutagenesis docking.
-Other than science, I am also interested in sports, music and cooking.
+Rico is a fourth year BCB student.
+His project in the Provart Lab is developing a web-based protein-ligand docking application on BAR-API and study the best tool for mutagenesis docking.
+Other than science, he is also interested in sports, music and cooking.

 Isaiah Hazelwood

-Isaiah is a Computational Biology and Bioinformatics student.
-His NSERC Summer Research project investigated nsSNP hotspots in Arabidopsis and Poplar homologous proteins.
+Isaiah is a Bioinformatics and Computational Biology student.
+His NSERC Summer Research project investigated nsSNP hotspots in Arabidopsis and poplar homologous proteins.
 Outside the lab, he enjoys baking, reading science fiction, and playing guitar.

 Tian Yan Zhou

-I am a fourth-year Bioinformatics and Computational Biology student.
-My project was to incorporate the rice non-synonymous single nucleotide polymorphism and protein structure data of rice into the ePlant molecule viewer.
-I am also doing my art history minor degree and I enjoyed visiting the art museums and seeing Renaissance paintings.
+Tian Yan is a fourth-year Bioinformatics and Computational Biology student.
+Her project was to incorporate the rice non-synonymous single nucleotide polymorphism and protein structure data of rice into the ePlant molecule viewer.
+She is also doing her art history minor degree and enjoys visiting art museums and seeing Renaissance paintings.

 Shauna Vronces

-I am a fifth-year bioinformatics and computational biology specialist and Cell and Molecular Biology major.
-I am really interested in plant biology and coding, and learning new ways to combine these two fields.
-I also have worked at Starbucks in Union Station for the last 3.5 years and when I am not there or at school, I like to read, listen to music, and play video games.
+Shauna is a fifth-year bioinformatics and computational biology specialist and Cell and Molecular Biology major.
+She is really interested in plant biology and coding, and learning new ways to combine these two fields.
+She has also worked at Starbucks in Union Station for the last 3.5 years and when she's not there or at school, she likes to read, listen to music, and play video games.

 Metyu Melkonyan

-I am a fourth year CSB specialist student.
-I have been involved in development of a web-based protein docking application.
-I am itnerested in reseaerch in structural biolgoy and genome biology of both plant (Arabidopsis & human) by using bioinformatics and computational methods.
-I would like to play soccer ad cook in my free time.
-Als I am intereted in learning different programming languages and interested in app development.
+Metyu is a fourth year CSB specialist student.
+He has been involved in development of a web-based protein docking application.
+He is interested in research in structural biology and genome biology of both plant and animals (Arabidopsis and human) by using bioinformatics and computational methods.
+He would like to play soccer and cook in his free time.
+Also he is intereted in learning different programming languages and interested in app development.

 Wet Lab Students